sfkonrad/M12_Challenge_Submission/README.md

 To minimize risk, we must pay close attention to most accurately predicting the `1`'s.
 Getting better at maxing TP results, while shrinking the predictions that are FN.

+Although with these models we can identify that the number of 'Good' borrowers we're losing

 >> 3. A summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example: